TonyAssi/ImageRegression/README.md

 Go to your 🤗 profile to find your uploaded model, it should look similar to [tonyassi/sales-prediction1](https://huggingface.co/tonyassi/sales-prediction1).

 ### Inference (Prediction)
 You can use your newly trained model for inference.
-There are two ways to do it: the predict function provided by this repo or using PyTorch itself.
+There are two ways to do it (1) the predict function provided by this repo or (2) using PyTorch itself.

 ## Dataset